-The expansion strategies for the segment primarily revolved around the energy and medical sectors.
-In the local energy business, the focus was on enhancing existing strength by retaining long-term major contracts, acquiring new clients, and increasing allocation in the local insurance sharing protocol.
+Expansion strategies primarily focused on the energy and medical sectors.
+In the local energy business, the company aimed to enhance existing strengths by retaining long-term major contracts, acquiring new clients, and increasing allocation in the local insurance sharing protocol.
 Simultaneously, international growth in the energy sector across various regions was identified as crucial for expanding international footprints.
-The medical line of business aimed to reinforce its position as a major medical insurance provider by acquiring new major business and expanding portfolios in small and medium enterprises.
+The medical line of business aimed to reinforce its position by acquiring new major clients and expanding portfolios in small and medium enterprises.
+The newly launched motor insurance business aimed to capture and increase market share by leveraging strong market relationships and crossselling with other lines of businesses.
+In recent years, the general insurance line of business emphasized market penetration, extending its offerings to more clients locally and internationally.
+The medical insurance line focused on implementing the State of Qatar health insurance scheme, starting with mandatory travel insurance for visitors, which has been successfully launched in February 2023 and moving towards mandatory insurance for all expatriates.